atomo15/amw6rc/lecture-labs/tw4-lab/design-plan.md

 Alex will do the use case diagram for students adding a note to a submission

 Sarina will do the class diagram for TAs collecting assignments by downloading students' submission files.

+Thunnathorne will do the sequence diagram for an activity